 The high level libfabric and libibverbs API is suggested here but the underlying linkage to the RNIC kernel driver and RNIC needs to be fleshed out.

 How does the RNIC know which resources and how many additional resources are linked to a particular RKEY?

+OFA DS/DA Feedback: Not clear that FI_NON_STANDARD_MEMORY_DEVICE indicator should be exposed to the application layer at all.
+As part of registering the virtual memory for these types of devices, the kernel components can link the additional resources required by the RNIC at the kernel level, encapsulated in the platform provider layer.
+Open: Without this indicator, how will the kernel components know that this region is on a special device that requires attaching of additional resources??

 Allocating SQ, RQ, and CQ from PMEM